smadi0x86/CSC-RedOps/Start/0x2-Environment/README.md

 - ***/var/log/wtmp (login log files)***
 - ***/tmp***

-### [Check More Commands Here](https://securityonline.info/some-useful-linux-command-for-your-penetration-testinglinux-command/) + use the --help on every command to check additional functionalities
+### [Check More Commands Here](https://securityonline.info/some-useful-linux-command-for-your-penetration-testinglinux-command/) + use the --help on every command to check additional functionalities, for example curl --help.